-An HGHI LEAD fellowship is a transformative experience designed to empower and promote emerging leaders in global health.
-A highly personalized program, the fellowship is tailored to fit the unique goals and aspirations of each of our Fellows.
-Over a 12-month period, Fellows will have access to world-class faculty, classes, and executive education programs that will encourage and challenge them in new, inspiring ways.
+A Harvard LEAD fellowship is a transformative experience designed to empower and promote emerging leaders in global health.
+A highly personalized program, the fellowship is tailored to fit the unique goals and aspirations of each of our fellows.
+Over a 12-month period, fellows will have access to world-class faculty, classes, and executive education programs that will encourage and challenge them in new, inspiring ways.

 - Executive Leadership training with a personal coach

 - 1:1 mentorship by Harvard Faculty with aligned interests

 - Speaking opportunities at Harvard and global events

 - Enrollment in Harvard courses across different departments

 - Private Skill-building Workshops led by leading experts